krigolson/uvicMuseBLED/docs/README.md

     mu.set_udp_buffer_size(2048) % 2kB buffer

-## Pyhton Library
+## Python Library
- If you wan to use MUSE's sensory data in python, you can use uvicmuse as a python library.
+ If you wan to use MUSE's sensory data in Python, you can use uvicmuse as a Python library.
 Here is how it works:

  First you need to import the `MuseWrapper` class into your code.
 Also, you will going to need the `asyncio` library.